Kim Kardashian Shares Rare Photos Of Her Meeting With President Obama

 A photo posted by Kim Kardashian West (@kimkardashian) on

-Kim’s photo received almost two million likes as her fans supported her messages and commented things such as “beautiful family.”
+Kim’s photo received almost 2 million likes as her fans supported her messages and made comments such as “beautiful family.”
 Kardashian’s first post on Friday featured her animatedly talking with a smiling Obama as she thanked him for his work as president.

 “Thank you Mr. President.
 You will be missed!”